substack/p2p-calendar-nodepdx-2016/readme.md

 * encapsulate parse-messy-{time,schedule} into calendar-db
 * make hyperlog-calendar-index to write to calendar-db
 * which uses hyperlog-index to read from hyperkv

 ---
+# where I'm going with this...

+* and calendar-month-string renders a text calendar
+* then text-layers positions blocks of text

+---
 # norcal